Do hormonal birth control pills raise breast cancer risk?

 What that really means

-While the statistics may seem dire at first, they should be considered in terms of absolute numbers—or, how many more women are diagnosed with breast cancer each year.
+While the statistics may have seemed dire, they should be considered in terms of absolute numbers—or how many more women are diagnosed with breast cancer each year.
 That 20 percent increase works out to about 13 additional women per every 100,000.

 In other words, for those aged 15 to 49 who didn't use hormonal birth control, there were about 55 cases of the disease for every 100,000 women.
 For those who did, the incidence was 68 per 100,000.
 It's 1 additional diagnosis for every 7,690 women.